corda/corda-docs-portal/content/en/tutorials/corda/5.0-dev-preview-1/os/build-basic-cordapp/c5-basic-cordapp-flows.md

 ### Add imports

-As you've seen in the [Write states](c5-basic-cordapp-state.md) and [Write contracts](c5-basic-cordapp-contract.md) tutorials, you can add imports automatically if you're using IntelliJ.
+As you've seen in the [Write states](c5-basic-cordapp-state.md) tutorial, you can add imports automatically if you're using IntelliJ.

-IntelliJ indicates that an import is missing with red text.
-To add the import:

-1. Click the red text.

-2. On MacOS: press **Option** + **Enter** to automatically import that variable.

-    On Windows: press **Alt** + **Enter** to automatically import that variable.

-3. Repeat this process with all missing imports.

 Once you have added all imports, your code should look like this and your `CreateAndIssueMarsVoucher` flow is complete: